About therapy

 Counselling can help us to notice the way these decisions have shaped our lives, and give us the opportunity to make different choices.

 When we work together, I'll regularly check in with you to make sure that the way we’re working is helpful.
 If you ever have a feeling of something ‘missing the mark’, I will always (always) welcome you telling me.
-Giving your therapist honest, in-the-moment feedback is a little-known but very empowering and helpful part of therapy.
+Giving your therapist honest, in-the-moment feedback is a little-known but very empowering and helpful part of counselling.